ObAIoT/-CSharp-GoogleDriveSyncer/README.md

      GTools.cs / GoogleDriveUploader.cs / MimeTypeConverter.cs are from
      https://github.com/Obrelix/.net-Google-Drive-API-v3-File-Handling (e4ab28d on 4 Jun 2017)
      with minor modifications<br/><br/>
-  2. [FileSystemWatcherMemoryCache @ c788b20 on 25 Nov 2017](https://github.com/benbhall/FileSystemWatcherMemoryCache) - An extension to [FileSystemWatcher](https://msdn.microsoft.com/en-us/library/system.io.filesystemwatcher(v=vs.110).aspx) with the capability to trigger event whenever a new created file is ready.<br/>
+  2. [FileSystemWatcherMemoryCache @ c788b20 on 25 Nov 2017](https://github.com/benbhall/FileSystemWatcherMemoryCache) - An extension to [FileSystemWatcher](https://msdn.microsoft.com/en-us/library/system.io.filesystemwatcher(v=vs.110).aspx) with the capability to know whenever when a file is done with FTP client transfer and is ready to upload to Google drive.<br/>